Sunday, May 13, 2012

 The Bruce and Torry Gullion Lime Quarry Reservation is located on Rt.
 110 in Chelmsford, MA.
 Cooper and I discovered it because it's right down the street from his vet.
 Acquired in 1967, this 64-acre parcel of land is the former location of lime quarries and kilns dating back to 1736!
 The quarries operated until 1830 and were a major source of lime for plaster for homes in Chelmsford and Lowell.

 There are several loops of relatively short trails (about a mile or so) running through the quarry, which feature the old quarries and kilns as a central focus.
 The trails are all very well maintained and marked, making for an easy and fun afternoon stroll!
 Due to its unique geology, the wooded area supports a number of locally uncommon plants, which are only found in areas of high PH (as exist in limestone).
-All of this great info comes from the Chelmsford Conservation Commission and a map of the property may be found on their website.
+You can find more great info and a map of the property on the Chelmsford Conservation Commission website.

 Here are the positive features: